ozkanpakdil/ozkanpakdil.github.io/my_collections/_posts/2021-12-10-kubernetes-notes.markdown

 Alibaba is another player, they say they are leading in the APAC https://www.alibabacloud.com/product/kubernetes

-I saw Rancher and VMware Tenzu and Suse and couple more at https://landscape.cncf.io/card-mode?category=special&grouping=category but not all of them are really providing service.
+I saw Rancher and VMware Tenzu and Suse and couple more at https://landscape.cncf.io/card-mode?category=special&grouping=category but not all of them are really providing service for the end-user.

 ### ingress vs egress